Real Colegio Complutense: Members

 The RCC accord is the only one of its sort ever to have been approved by Harvard.
 The institution is directed jointly by the President of Harvard and the Rector of Complutense University.
 The RCC academic and advisory councils include outstanding members from both universities.

-Recently, the RCC has incorporated three new Partner Universities, which are the Universidad Politécnica de Madrid, Universidad Rey Juan Carlos, Universidad de Alcalá de Henares and Universidad de Sevilla, each of them represented by official delegates.
+In the last decade, the RCC has incorporated new Partner Universities on top of UCM: the Universidad Politécnica de Madrid, Universidad de Alcalá de Henares, University of Valencia, University of Oviedo, and Universidad de Sevilla, each of them represented by official delegates.

-The current director is Prof. José Manuel Martínez Sierra', Jean Monnet ad personam Professor for the Study of European Union Law and Government.
-He is Faculty Affiliated of the Minda de Gunzburg Center for European Studies at Harvard and Faculty Associate of the David Rockefeller Center for Latin American Studies.
-He is also a Member of the IGLP Advisory Council at Harvard Law School.
+As of 2024, the director is Daniel Pablo de la Cruz Sánchez Mata, full professor at UCM and faculty associate at the Harvard University Herbaria.
+In the period 2012-2021, the director was Prof. José Manuel Martínez Sierra, Jean Monnet ad personam Professor for the Study of European Union Law and Government.